Comments will be worked upon. You will find more

 The execution of the heel is pointing towards the London

-had a workshop in London.
+a workshop both in London and Paris.

 The lining can be studied by clicking on this picture.